How to leave New York residency [Guide + FAQ]

 To bolster your case:

-• Maintain thorough records of your presence in and out of New York.
+• Maintain thorough and detailed records of your presence in and out of New York.

 • Update financial records to reflect your new home state, including the transition of bank accounts.